xlrx/DeskHog/README.md

 ### LVGL

-This project relies on the powerful [LVGL project](https://docs.lvgl.io/9.2/intro/index.html) for all its drawing, animations and other UI tasks.
+This project relies on the powerful [LVGL project](https://docs.lvgl.io/9.2/intro/index.html) at [v9.2.2](https://registry.platformio.org/libraries/lvgl/lvgl?version=9.2.2) for drawing, animation and other UI tasks.

 ### Config manager and captive portal